Republicans seeing red in Southern Nevada’s House races

 Republicans are trying hard to flip Southern Nevada’s three newly redistricted congressional districts from blue to red in the 2022 general election.

-WASHINGTON – Democrats may lose control of two of the three seats they control in Southern Nevada, as races tighten in the final days before the November election.
+WASHINGTON — Democrats may lose control of two of the three House seats they control in Southern Nevada, as races tighten in the final days before the midterm elections.

 Although early voting shows slight leads in the most competitive districts, at least one recent poll puts Republicans ahead, buoyed by concerns over the economy.